|Nutrition Facts (per serving)|

 |Total Carbohydrate 572g||208%|

 |Dietary Fiber 20g||72%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Sourdough starters can be made using yeast, potato, or simply flour and water, like this recipe.
 The starter is made simply by exposing flour and water to the natural microorganisms in the air and in the flour.
 It takes time to develop, but the result is a unique and delicious ingredient that can be used to make homemade bread without commercial yeast, as well as a plethora of sourdough-flavored baked goods.
-As an added benefit, sourdough breads do not go stale as fast as non-soured breads, and some people find that they are better for digestion.
+As an added benefit, sourdough breads do not go stale as fast as non-soured breads.

 Throughout the process, it is best to weigh the ingredients using a kitchen scale for accurate measurements.
 The starter takes several days to develop and requires attention each day.
 Once some of the starter is used, the rest can be kept in the refrigerator and fed so it will continue to grow.

 Click Play to See This Sourdough Starter Recipe Come Together

 "Have you always been intrigued by making your own sourdough starter?
 This is an easy-to-use recipe that can help you create your own starter.
 Having a starter is a great way to make bread when you don't have yeast on hand, plus it’s full of flavor." —Tracy Wilk